irisfofs/irssi-2-weechat/README.md

-# Irssi-XChat to Weechat log converted
+# Irssi-XChat to Weechat log converter

 This is a script I wrote to convert IRC logs from the format that Irssi logs in to the default Weechat format.